centreon/centreon-stream-connector-scripts/modules/docs/sc_broker.md

 - sc_logger.
 This is an instance of the sc_logger module

-If you don't provider this parameter it will create a default sc_logger instance with default parameters ([sc_logger default params](./sc_logger.md#module-initialization))
+If you don't provide this parameter it will create a default sc_logger instance with default parameters ([sc_logger default params](./sc_logger.md#module-initialization))

 ### constructor: Example